Back to the main page

 I think most of the CMM functionality can be (and should be) integrated into the platform, e.g. GTK and Cairo.

 I do think the concept of a monolithic CMS is flawed.
 Color management has to be integral to the stack, so Xorg, GTK, Cairo, etc. all have to play their part.
 You can't really push a monolithic library when you need to interface with so many parts of the stack.
-I see GCM as a the cherry on colord, with all the heavy lifting being done by cairo, lcms and ArgyllCMS.
-GCM just provides the configuration widgets in the session and makes the data available to applications.
+I see all the heavy lifting being done by cairo, lcms and ArgyllCMS.

 Back to the main page